frizensami/plagiarism-basic/README.md

 ## 6. Project Status
 - All options are usable in the executable, and the `equal` metric is quite fast at detecting copy-paste plagiarism of a few words.
-- The `lev` metric is too slow for large datasets, but promises more fine-grained control over how different two phrases can be.
+- The `lev` metric is faster now by parallelizing using `rayon` and promises more fine-grained control over how different two phrases can be.
+However, it might be slow for very large datasets.
 - The current output format is both in HTML and in the terminal.
 In the HTML output, both texts are displayed side-by-side, with all detected plagiarized phrases being highlighted in bold.
 The percent of plagiarism detected (# plagiarized words / all words * 100%) is also indicated for each source pair.
 The goal is for all of this to be color-coded, which is a project priority.

 ## 7. Installation Options